muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 We added a new test to the flow; to check that the modal gets opened on delete button click (Red 7).

-We realized that the children `HeroList` and `ModalYesNo` components share state, and lifted state up to our component
+We realized that the children `HeroList` and `ModalYesNo` components share state, and lifted state up to our `Heroes` component which is their parent.

 `HeroList` then had a prop `handleDeleteHero`, and we set its value with `() => setShowModal(true)`, to show the modal when delete is clicked (Green 7).